kasiawrz/case-study/README.md

 - **Code style**: I'm flexible with conventions and will happily adapt to team standards for naming, formatting and structure.

 The goal was to demonstrate problem-solving ability and deliver a functional SDK within the deadline.

+## "Creative freedom"

+Although the brief specified initialisation via `placeId`, I also added options to:

+- Initialise the map using a city name (via Mapbox Geocoding API)
+- Or coordinates (latitude & longitude)